Tbilisi State University: History

 The chairs and scientific research departments serve for preparation of postgraduate students and scientific degrees.
 26 qualification councils operate for conferring scientific degrees in almost all fields of science.

 Medical education was restored at the university in 1994.
 Originally the specialty of medicine was opened at the faculty of biology and medicine, and the faculty of medicine became an independent unit in 2000.
 A center for the Management of Health Care and the Department for Continuous Medical Education were opened, and the board of trustees of medicine and medical information service were founded.
-The university diagnostic center provides the health care of the professors and lecturers and collaborators of the University.
+The university diagnostic center provides the health care of the professors and lecturers and collaborators of the university.

 A printing press was set up in 1923 and a publishing-house in 1933.
 The University Archive was founded in 1933.
-The scientific edition "The Proceedings of Tbilisi University" has been publishedisince 1919.
+The scientific edition "The Proceedings of Tbilisi University" has been published since 1919.
 The program Textbooks for Students has been functioning since 1996.
 The University publishes two weekly newspapers "Tbilisis Universiteti" (since 1927) and "Kartuli Universiteti" (since 1998).

-International conferences and symposia have been held at Tbilisi University such as International symposia of psychologists (1979, 1986), symposia on Georgian art (II-1977, IV- 1983, VI- 1989), international symposia on the teaching of the Russian language and literature (1980, 1984, 1988), problems of German literature (1983, 1989), Classical philology (1969, 1975, 1980,1990, 1995, 1996), religion and ethics (1907, international private law (1985), international symposia on Kartvelian Studies (I-1987, II-1988, III-1995).

-Caucasian studies is one of the major trends of scholarly research.
-"Caucasica", an international scholarly journal, has been published since 1998.

-International conferences dedicated to major problems of the present day have been held at the University: "Caucasus, problems of democratization" (1995), "The law reform in Georgia" (1995), "The University reform in Georgia" (1995), "Hellenistic Studies over the centuries" (2000).
-Summer schools are held for foreign scientists in Kartvelian studies (Kartvelologists).